 Remote Administration System

 Figure 1 - The remote administration system abstracts underlying management systems to expose and centralize administration controls to external cloud resource administrators.
-The system provides a user console for external cloud resource administrators, while programmatically interfacing with underlying management systems via their APIs.
+The system provides a customizable user console, while programmatically interfacing with underlying management systems via their APIs.

 - the type of cloud product or cloud delivery model the cloud consumer is leasing or using from the cloud provider,